 As a home seller, the goal is to sell at the best possible price.
 This doesn’t happen by accident; you need to prepare your home for a successful sale.
 Smart, competitive pricing is essential.
 When you price too high, your home stays on the market longer, prolonging the process and increasing your expenses along the way.
 A far smarter approach is to have a real estate agent on your side who understands the local market and can work with you on setting the right price.
 I can help you avoid the overpricing trap.

 Services I offer include:

 Comparative Market Analysis (CMA): I will provide a professional analysis that goes deep into stats about recent sales and current listings similar to your home in size, age, condition and features.
-Sales within the past six months are especially relevant.

 General Market Conditions Analysis: Is it a seller's market or a buyer's market in your community?
 It's important to note that what's happening nationally may not reflect local conditions.
 I can explain the difference and clear up any misconceptions you may have.